bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

   * **incentives unused**: total incentives available but unused by agents.
   * **revenues**: total bus fares collected

+If you want to know more about the mathematical formulation of each of these scoring function components, read the section 4.3 of the [Sioux Faux Hackhaton problem statement]() **link**.

 ## Other outputs

 * **Mode choice**